 - Pack Tactics.
 This is the reason to play Kobold.
 You essentially have advantage on attack rolls all of the time, as long as one player is melee.
 That’s gigantic, and you can activate Pack Tactics with some pet features, like Animal Companion or Familiar.
 You don’t need to be in melee, either!
 This is a great boon!

 - Sunlight Sensitivity.
 The good couldn’t last forever.
-This will be a massive reduction to your usefulness; Pack Tactics is basically there to negate your Disadvantage.
+The sunlight sensitivity trait is a massive reduction to your usefulness; Pack Tactics is basically there to negate your Disadvantage.
 That’s… Not as bad as it may sound, since you can’t get Disadvantage from any other source.
 Just keep this ability in mind, and try to move combats into areas you like the most.
 Or have a Druid move a cloud over the fight to help you out.

 - Languages.
 Draconic is super useful, being the language of Arcane Magic.
 This is actually a great extra language to have in your pocket.